mukeshslg/seleniumPOM/readmeTest.txt

 addming text on mks sys 19/9
 adding from mks sys on24/9/17
 adding anurddhas chnages
-Started learning again from 24jun2018
+Started learning again from 24jun2018 Nidhi